xcat2/xcat-core/docs/source/advanced/pdu/crpdu.rst

 Collaborative PDU
 =================

 Collaborative PDU is also referred as Coral PDU, it controls power for compute Rack.
+User can access PDU via SSH and can use the **PduManager** command to configure and manage the PDU product.

 Pre-Defined PDU Objects